nataliecardot/cat-clicker-vanilla-js/README.md

 # Cat Clicker

-This is a simple app built with vanilla JavaScript made for practice with the model, view, and octopus (or controller) architectural design pattern.
+This is a simple app built with vanilla JavaScript made for practice with the model, view, and octopus (or controller) design pattern.

 ## How to View